incountry/sdk-java/README.md

 int limit = records.getTotal();
 ```

-`BatchRecord.getErrors()` allows you to get a List of `RecordException` objects which contains detailed information about
- records that failed to be processed correctly during `find` request.
+`BatchRecord.getErrors()` allows you to get a List of `RecordException` objects which contains detailed information about records that failed to be processed correctly during `find` request.

 ### Find one record matching filter

-If you need to find the first record matching filter, you can use the  method:
+If you need to find the first record matching filter, you can use `findOne` method:
 ```java
 public interface Storage {
    /**